 |

-Test for an open circuit in the wire from the EI system ignition coil connector terminal 3 to the ECM connector J2 terminal 35.
+Check for an open circuit in the wire from terminal 3 of the electronic ignition system coil connector to terminal 35 of the J2 connector of the ECM controller.

 |